-Because heroin abusers do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
-Heroin also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.
+Because heroin users do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
+Heroin also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles.

 Heroin is usually injected, sniffed/snorted, or smoked.
 Typically, a heroin abuser may inject up to four times a day.
 Intravenous injection provides the greatest intensity and most rapid onset of euphoria (7 to 8 seconds).